divetm/Getting-started-with-Sigfox/README.md

 Sigfox's network enables your everyday object to send data captured by its sensors.
 The data can then be processed and give new insights on optimizable processes.
 However, it is important to understand that the payload (data) that can be sent over Sigfox's network is limited in:
-* size (maximum 12 bytes) - this is instrisic to how the LPWAN technology works, we will come back to that;
+* size (maximum 12 bytes) - this is intrinsic to how the LPWAN technology works, we will come back to that;
 * frequency (140 messages a day max) - that is due to the fact that Sigfox uses a public radio frequency and cannot hog it